Mathanagopal97/React-JS-Tutorial/Proper React Apps/lights-out-game/README.md

 Default Properties
 Add default properties for the board sizes and how likely it is the a light on the initial board is turned on or off.

-## Improve Our CSS
+**Improve Our CSS**
 The CSS we provided is enough to visualize the game working, but it could be improved in a million ways: better colors, rounded shapes, or CSS animations might make it nicer.

-## Ensure A Game Is Winnable
+**Ensure A Game Is Winnable**
 Depending on the size of your board, some lights-on/lights-off starting configurations may not actually be solvable — which is pretty mean for your users.

-It’s relatively difficult to decide if any given board is solvable (here’s some light reading on this [topic](https://ida.mtholyoke.edu/xmlui/bitstream/handle/10166/693/375.pdf?sequence=1&isAllowed=y)— but there is a simple trick to make sure a starting board you give a player is solvable.
+It’s relatively difficult to decide if any given board is solvable (here’s some light reading on this [topic](https://ida.mtholyoke.edu/xmlui/bitstream/handle/10166/693/375.pdf?sequence=1&isAllowed=y))— but there is a simple trick to make sure a starting board you give a player is solvable.

 Figure out how to do this